kelvinAI/PaddleOCR/README.md

 import issues caused by other libraries present in the environment
 - All python code are moved under src/paddleocr folder for better management
 - All sys.insert or any imports depending on __dir__ are removed to prevent issues with namespace clashing and favouring absolute imports such as
+- PaddleOCRLabel package and subdirectories are removed from this package.
+To be modular that should be in a separate git repository
 ```python
 from paddleocr.tools.infer import xxx
 ```